 - 1/2 tsp cayenne

-- In a small bowl, combine the dry ingredients (garlic powder, onion powder, granulated sugar, paprika, freshly ground black pepper, kosher salt and cayenne).
+In a small bowl, combine the dry ingredients (garlic powder, onion powder, coconut sugar, paprika, freshly ground black pepper, sea salt and cayenne).